open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 The players start in a room themed as standard office space.
 Simple office materials (desk, table, chairs, bookshelf) set the theme.

-The players start with a packed of material sent from Dr. Beaker.
-Other clue puzzles, particular those that are paper based or require a flat surface, may also be placed around the room.
+The players start with a packet of material sent from Dr. Beaker.
+Other clue puzzles, particularly those that are paper based or require a flat surface, may also be placed around the room.